How To Upload File To Azure Blob Storage

 }

-I have created one class named AzureDemo where the method definitions are present.
+I have created a class named AzureDemo with method definitions.

-There are two parameters for the AzureFileUpload() method: The file name to be upload and the Container name.
+There are two parameters for the AzureFileUpload() method: The file name to be uploaded and the Container name.

-To copy that, navigate to the storage account you will use, click on the Access keys, and then copy the connection string as highlighted below and keep it in a notepad.
+To copy that, navigate to the storage account you will use, click Access keys, then copy the connection string as highlighted below, and keep it in a notepad.
 Later on in the code, you can use it.

 upload file to azure blob storage c#